johnnovak/RML-Amiga/docs/docs/games/e-f.md

   game, then reload it.
 You might need to restart the game before reloading.
   This will only occur a few times over the course of the game in certain later areas and it's not game breaking, only a minor inconvenience.

+!!! danger "Only use regular saves"

+    The game is _not_ compatible with save states---only user regular in-game saves!

+!!! warning "WHDLoad save game warning"

+     This is a WHDLoad game which saves to memory.
+You *must* quit the game with the F10 key to write the save games to disk!

+     If you don't do that and you just quit WinUAE, or load another game config, you will lose *all your save games* you made in the current gaming session!

 **WASD movement keys**